husarion/webui-ros-joystick/README.md

 ## How to use

-Panel comes with prepared launch files for `node.js` server.
+The panel comes with prepared launch files for `node.js` server.
 Depending on your ROSbot version, you can start it with:

 - for ROSbot 2.0: